 The 2020 winter season began with mild temperatures and limited precipitation without any particularly critical weather events.
 The first half of spring was relatively dry and sunny that led to early and even vegetative growth.
 The months of May and June brought a considerable number of rainy days that slowed down vine development, losing the head start achieved in spring.
 These climatic conditions provided beneficial groundwater reserves and, together with moderate summer temperatures, prevented water stress in the vineyards.
 Regular cluster thinning adjusted the crop load per vine to encourage the accumulation of optimal sugar levels.
 Excellent climatic conditions persisted throughout September with significant fluctuations between day and night temperatures that guaranteed an ideal ripening phase.
 Harvesting began on September 27th and was completed on October 6th.

 Immediately upon arrival in the cellar, grapes were destemmed and crushed.
-Maceration on the skins took place over a period of approximately 10 days at a maximum temperature of 30 °C (86 °F).
-Malolactic fermentation was completed before the end of winter.
-The wine was aged in oak barrels of varying capacities for at least 12 months.
-Bric Turot aged in the bottle for an additional period before being released.
+Maceration on the skins took place over a period of approximately 10 days at a temperature that did not exceed 30 °C (86 °F).
+Malolactic fermentation was completed before winter.
+The wine was aged in oak barrels of varying capacities for about 12 months.
+Bric Turot was then aged in the bottle for a year before being released.